andrewooi924/java-roguelike-game/design-docs/REQ6_DesignRationale.md

 doesn't have a specific status, we can make the method `addDialogue(dialogueString, status)`.
 So for talking about invincibility for example, `addDialogue("Eat a power star to become invincible!", Status.POWER_STAR)`.
 But what about if we want a condition in that an actor needs to not have an item in an inventory?
 Create a new `addDialogue(dialogueString, item)` method?
-What about more advanced logic, such as `You need item X but not item Y and also have status Z for this status to appear`, or if we want to add other conditions not reliant on inventory and status, such as if we want to add a condition based on the Actor's location, we would need to have another `addDialogue` method.
+What about more advanced logic, such as "You need item X but not item Y and also have status Z for this status to appear", or if we want to add other conditions not reliant on inventory and status, such as if we want to add a condition based on the Actor's location, we would need to have another `addDialogue` method.
 This is the reason that it is currently coded in MonologueAction.